himmAllRight/himmAllRight-source/resources/templates/md/posts/Updating-Pi-Cluster-With-Ansible.md

 ```

 ### Apt Module
-Now that the ping module is set up, we can start to get a bit fancier.
+After defining the ping module, I started to get a bit fancier.
+Well... a little bit fancier.
 Each node in my pi cluster is running some verison of Ubuntu, which uses apt as it's package manager.
-If I were to ssh into each node to update them manually, I would run the command `sudo apt-get update` to update the repository cache, and then `sudo apt-get upgrade` to actually install the updates.
+If I wanted to ssh into each node and update them manually, the steps I would follow would be to 1) run the command `sudo apt-get update` to update the repository cache, and 2) run `sudo apt-get upgrade` to actually install the updates.
 To recreate these commands in the playbook, I used the [apt module](https://docs.ansible.com/ansible/apt_module.html).
 To start with updating the repository cache, I added the following lines to my playbook:

 ```
 - name: Update APT package manager repositories cache